 - In Dragon Ball Z, Goku and Vegeta fight projections of Piccolo, Gohan, and Gotenks in Super Buu's brain.

-- And now Naruto is currently battling the Kyuubi within his mind.
+- Shortly after that, Naruto fights the Kyuubi (Nine-Tails) within his mind.
 Yes that Kyuubi.
 The one that he has had no control over and been terrified of most of the series.